No Earthly Connection

-No Earthly Connection is a studio album by English keyboardist Rick Wakeman, released in April 1976 on A&M Records.
+No Earthly Connection is the fourth studio album by English keyboardist Rick Wakeman, released in April 1976 on A&M Records.
 After touring worldwide in late 1975 in support of his previous studio album The Myths and Legends of King Arthur and the Knights of the Round Table (1975), Wakeman retreated to Herouville, France to record a new studio album with his rock band, the English Rock Ensemble.
 He based its material on a part fictional and non-fictional autobiographical account of music that incorporates historical, futuristic, and science-fiction themes.

 No Earthly Connection peaked at number 9 on the UK Albums Chart and number 67 on the US Billboard 200.
 Its front cover features a distorted image of Wakeman that is corrected with a mirror sheet supplied with the album.
 Wakeman supported No Earthly Connection with a world tour that ended in August 1976, after which he disbanded his group for four years.
 In November 2016, the album was remastered and released on CD and vinyl with a live recording from the 1976 tour.